 The Caves of Lascaux were lost for 20,000 years.
 Then a dog fell down a rabbit hole.

-On that beautiful, cloudless day, Robot the dog sniffed something enchanting to the senses and mysterious in origin only it was not yet truffle season.
-That should have been a warning sign.
-Ravidat called out irritatedly but Robot refused to return.
+On that beautiful, cloudless September day, Robot the dog sniffed something enchanting.
+But it wasn’t truffle season.
+That should have been a warning.
+Ravidat called to him irritatedly.
+Robot ignored it.
 Contrary to the origin of the word robot or ‘one who serves,’ the dog stood his ground.
-A judgment between impatience and canine instinct is bound to find in favor of the canine.
-It results from 14,200 years of breeding dating back to the earliest dog buried beside a human, forever defining its role as man’s best friend and latter-day truffle hunter.
+A contest between impatience and canine instinct is bound to result in favor of the canine.
+It results from 14,200 years of breeding dating back to the earliest dog buried lovingly beside a human.

 Down The Rabbit Hole

-Ravidat ran to the hole and looked on in bewilderment.
-He listened closely and could hear tiny, muffled cries.
-Getting down on his knees, clawing the earth, and widening the gap, he reached down below to grab something before he too slipped down a small vertical shaft and landed on a pile of loose stones.
-Robot was there to greet him, tail wagging.
-As the two stared at each other they could hardly have known the Paleolithic epoch was saying welcome.
+Ravidat ran over and looked on in bewilderment.
+He could hear tiny, muffled cries from the earth.
+Getting down on his knees, clawing at the ground and widening the gap he reached down.
+Then he slipped into a small vertical shaft and landed several yards below on a pile of loose stones.
+Robot greeted him, tail wagging.
+Where were they?
+As the two stared they could hardly have known the Paleolithic epoch was saying welcome home.

 Crazy is a good word.
 A man chasing a bison made little sense.
 They barely recognized the animal from American westerns.
-Nor did pictures of carnivores such as lions and bears seem quite right, and Disney France would not open for another fifty years.
+Pictures of carnivores such as lions and bears seemed out of Disney France, but it would not open for fifty years.
 The teenagers were even more perplexed by four massive black bulls, one of which was 17 feet long.
 They had never seen such a creature.
-On closer examination, it was an auroch, a wild Eurasian ox and ancestor of modern cattle, although none of them ever saw one before.
-It became extinct during the late third-millennium b.c.
+On closer examination, it was an auroch, a wild Eurasian ox and ancestor of modern cattle.

-Journeys to the archives of the earth are fraught with missteps, and at first, Ravidat and his friends thought this was a surefire money-making opportunity.
+At first, Ravidat and his friends saw this was as a money-making scheme.
 Children from the village would pay to enter.
-But upon reflection they reconsidered and realized the discovery was more than an amusement.
-They alerted a teacher, who contacted a local priest turned archaeologist, Henri Breuil.
+But upon reflection, they alerted a teacher, who contacted a local priest turned archaeologist, Henri Breuil.
 He had already achieved local fame for discovering cave paintings in Altamira, Spain, and like some of the boys, he was in the Dordogne seeking refuge from the Germans during the Second World War.

-Following the priest’s instructions, 15-year-old Jacques Marsal requested permission from his parents to sleep in a tent to guard the cave at all hours of the day and night.
+Following the priest’s instructions, 15-year-old Jacques Marsal requested permission from his parents to sleep in a tent to guard the cave at all hours.
 Ravidat and Marsal took turns standing guard throughout the winter of 1940–41.
 Sentry duty had to be discontinued until the German army withdrew from France.